TACC/agavepy/docs/account.rst

 Thus, you will need an active TACC account.
-Go to the TUP_ and create an account, or, if you have a TACC account already, please confirm that you are able log into the TUP_ with your TACC username and password.
+Go to the TUP_ and create an account, or, if you have a TACC account already, please confirm that you are able log into `https://portal.tacc.utexas.edu <https://portal.tacc.utexas.edu/>`_ with your TACC username and password.

 .. note:: New TACC accounts must be confirmed via an email-based workflow before
           they are active, so please check your email and follow any validation